-This menu has several options instead of using the Settings menu:
+This menu has several alternatives to using the Settings menu:

-- 1. Select the Preset menu button. - Turn the Preset Edit Mode on or off; set the option to On or Off as needed. - Turn the Recall Saved Inputs on or off; set the option to On or Off as needed.
-For details about the Recall Saved Inputs option, see Recall Presets without Inputs.
+- 1. Select the Preset menu button. - Turn the Preset Edit Mode on or off; set the option to On or Off as needed.
+For details about the Preset Edit Mode, see Turn on Edit Mode. - Turn Recall Saved Inputs on or off; set the option to On or Off as needed.
+For details about the Recall Saved Inputs option, see Recall Presets without Inputs. - Rename the preset group:

-- Rename the preset group: - i.
+- i.
 Select Rename Preset Group.
-To change individual preset names, see An on-screen keyboard appears. - ii.
+To change individual preset names, see Rename PRISM Presets.
+An on-screen keyboard appears. - ii.
 Rename the current group name with the on-screen keyboard or a physical keyboard. - iii.
-Select Save to save the new name or close the window to cancel the change.
+Select Save to save the new name.

-2. Select the Preset menu button a second time to close the menu.
+2. Select the Preset menu button to close the menu.